minprog/webapps/projects/project 1/content.md

 ## How to Submit

 1. Using Git, push your work to GitHub.
 Ask for help if needed!
+2. Go to the GitHub page for your username/project1-username repository (note: this is different from the uva-webapps/project1-username repository).
+3. On the right side of the screen, click the Pull request button.
+4. Make sure that the “base fork” is uva-webapps/project1-username, and the “head fork” is username/project0-username.
+5. Click “Create pull request”.
+6. On the next page, click the “Create pull request” button again.

-1. Submit the link to your project's GitHub repository below.
+7. Submit the link to your project's GitHub repository below (the one with uva-webapps/project1-username).

-2. On (or before) the date of the deadline, show your working website to one of the staff.
+8. On (or before) the date of the deadline, show your working website to one of the staff.